awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 Every user of AWS Elemental MediaConnect must have a policy that defines permissions on MediaConnect resources\.
 The IAM policy below provides the following permissions:
 + The section for the `mediaconnect:*` action all AWS Elemental MediaConnect actions on a specific resource\.
 + The section for the `ec2:DescribeAvailabilityZones` action allows the service to obtain information about which Availability Zone the flow is in\.
 This portion of the policy is required and should apply to all resources\.
-+ The section for the `cloudwatch:GetMetricStatistics` action allows the service to obtain metrics from Amazon CloudWatch\.
++ The section for the `cloudwatch:GetMetricData` action allows the service to obtain metrics from Amazon CloudWatch\.
 This portion of the policy is required and should apply to all resources\.
 + The section for the `iam:PassRole` action allows IAM to *pass* a role to AWS Elemental MediaConnect the service to communicate with IAM in order to assume a role on behalf of the service\.
 This allows the service to assume the role later and perform actions on your behalf\.
 This portion of the policy is required\.
 It can be applied to all resources, as shown in the example below, or to a specific resource\.

 ```